CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    ### 9 # LDAP
    -----------------------------------------------------------

-   A new feature has been developped to use LDAP as the authentifcation process.
+   A new feature has been developed to use LDAP as the authentifcation process.

    TODO: